Skip to main content

 You will need enough of the settlement asset to set aside as bond and then to fulfill the orders to meet your commitment.

-Liquidity providers will need to actively manage their commitment.
+Liquidity providers using this method will need to actively manage their commitment.

 The commitment transaction needs to contain: